Cap-go/capacitor-data-storage-sqlite/readme.md

 The IOS & Android code use SQLCipher allowing for database encryption.
 The Android code is now based on `androidx.sqlite`.
 The database is not closed anymore after each transaction for performance improvement.
-You must manage the `close`of the database before opening a new database.
+You must manage the `close` of the database before opening a new database.
 The Web code use `localforage` package to store the datastore in the Browser.
+The Electron code use `sqlite3`package

 ## Contributors ✨